akn714/astrobeats/README.md

 ### todo
 * ✅ accessing access_token of spotify api
+* Updating the token every hour, cos'z the api token will be valid for 1 hour only
 * Implementing Spotify api
 * Adding create new playlist button
 * Adding authentication and authorisation